gregorwolf/SAP-NPM-API-collection/apis/hana-performance-tools/README.md

 The following features are NOT impleneted yet:

 * SQL editor (Database Explorer is not available in VSCode yet)
-* Connection to HANA system for online analysis
 * Plan Trace view
 * Plan Comparison view